 Indianola Obituaries

-It was revealed by Seattle Post-Intelligencer on December 19th, 1995 that Lorna Jean Clark passed on in Indianola, Washington.
+It was noted by Seattle Post-Intelligencer on December 19th, 1995 that Lorna Jean Clark passed on in Indianola, Washington.
 Clark was 60 years old and was born in Washington, DC.
 Send flowers to express your sorrow and honor Lorna Jean's life.

 History